facelessuser/coloraide/docs/src/markdown/color.md

 ## Custom Color Classes

-In general, it is always recommended to subclass the [`Color`](#color) object when setting up a custom preferences or adding and removing plugins.
+In general, it is always recommended to subclass the [`Color`](#color) object when setting up custom preferences or adding or removing plugins.
 This prevents modifying the base class which may affect other libraries relying on the module.
-When [`Color`](#color) is subclassed, it is safe to then update global overrides or register and deregister plugins without worry of affecting the base class.
+When [`Color`](#color) is subclassed, it is safe to then update global overrides or register and deregister plugins without the worry of affecting the base class.

 ### Override Default Settings